dbacked/agent/README.md

 # DBacked Agent

-This repo contains the agent needed to backup your PostgreSQL / MySQL database with the [DBacked service](https://dbacked.com).
+This repo contains the agent needed to backup and restore your PostgreSQL / MySQL database with the [DBacked service](https://dbacked.com).
 It's written in NodeJS and is compiled in a single binary for ease of use.

 A DBacked account is required to use this tool.